nick3399/bookshelf/README.md

 #Keep track of your books

-Just type in the title and author and we'll take care of the rest.
+Just type in the title and author, and we'll take care of the rest.
 You can also enter in any notes about the book you want, but that's optional.
-We'll search for the ISBN number (using the title and author) and use that to find a pretty picture of the cover of the book (for others to judge it by).
+We'll search for the ISBN (using the title and author) and use that to find a pretty picture of the cover of the book (for others to judge it by).

-(This won't really work with dummy text, make sure you try a real book!)
+(This won't work with dummy text, make sure you try a real book!)

 #Show off how well read you are